- What is a Virtual Venue?

 GEVME Virtual Venues can be of many types and look and feel.
 For example, below are shown some virtual venues on GEVME, used in the context of different events.

-GEVME Virtual currently supports 4 types of venues:
+GEVME Virtual currently supports the following types of venues:

 2D venues might look like traditional websites, but they are more than just that, because they are built on top of the GEVME Virtual foundation, and thus have support for live and interactive functionalities through the usage of blocks and engagement components like the LiveBar (just like any other GEVME Venue has).

-Here is an example of a 3D Perspective venue:
+Here is an example of a 3D Flat venue:

 3D Panorama venues use the panorama method to create a 3D environment by stitching together a series of panoramic images.
 3D Panorama venues are not static and can be navigated through.
-3D Panorama venues for GEVME can be built using a software like 3D Vista.
+3D Panorama venues for GEVME are built using software like 3D Vista.

 Here is an example of a 3D Panorama venue: